Empirical mathematics in Australian Indigenous Smoke Telegraphy: Introduction

 This article is pitched at Indigenous and non-Indigenous students and educators of university mathematics courses.
 Although tremendous advances have been made in decolonising school mathematics \citep{ATSIMA,Edmonds:2026}, Western mathematical framings and epistemology, histories and content, heroes and role models are all-pervasive in university mathematics curriculums and textbooks \citep{Bishop:1990,DecolonisingMaths,Pearce:2003}.
 Indigenous and minority students who disengage from mathematics, regarding it as some sort of secret white-man's business irrelevant, or even inimical, to their culture and identity, may be unnecessarily sidelined from high-paying careers for which the degree courses require at least first-year mathematics.
 In that case the whole of society is poorer, as well as the student and their community.

-Yet most mathematics educators at this level do practise innovative methods of engagement and inclusion, and would like nothing better than to broaden the appeal of their courses and degrees to a greater diversity of students, including those of Indigenous and minority-culture identities.
-Usually, though, they lack resources and are time-constrained.
+Yet many mathematics educators at this level increasingly are practising innovative methods of engagement and inclusion, and would like nothing better than to broaden the appeal of their courses and degrees to a greater diversity of students, including those of Indigenous and minority-culture identities \citep{Leung:2020}.\footnote{The existential threat to mathematics departments of sporadic claims by science departments to the effect that ``we can teach our students in-house all the mathematics they need to know'' is nothing if not a powerful motivator for greater inclusivity.} Usually, though, they lack resources and are time-constrained.
 (First-year maths course coordinators typically are responsible for around 300--600 or more students.)
 On the students' side, many from all backgrounds are seeking a more inclusive mathematical education.\footnote{The author's one-semester 3rd-4th year accredited course on non-Western and Indigenous mathematics was vastly over-subscribed.}

 One aim of this article is to present the mathematical aspects of smoke telegraphy as material that can underpin topics such as symmetry and the Fourier transform, which are usually encountered in mainstream first year mathematics major and non-major (or service) courses, studied in more depth in second year, and have practical importance in most of the sciences and engineering.